Ying Miao: Paintings

-Prototype is a series of folding screen installation with wheels, they are were originally inspired by eight prototypes of US President Donald Trump’s US-Mexico border wall being built near San Diego, instead of being giant, the Prototype folding screens are quite the opposite, they are foldable, portable，exotic and mysterious.
+Prototype is a series of folding screen installation with wheels, they were originally inspired by eight prototypes of US President Donald Trump’s US-Mexico border wall being built near San Diego, instead of being giant, the Prototype folding screens are quite the opposite, they are foldable, portable, exotic and mysterious.
 Folding screen usually used as a life hack to improve Feng Shui in Chinese culture.
 Here artist had use the folding screen as a metaphor of Great Fire Wall.
 On the surface of the folding screen, there are digital icons created by the artist from computer, the elements are things that forbidden and romance; such as chins, fences, wire, roses, etc.

 Selected exhibitions

-Her most recent solo exhibitions include: Pilgrimage into Walden XII, (OVR:Pioneers, Art Basel, 2021), Miao Ying: A Field Guide to Ideology, (Art Museum at the University of Toronto, 2021)",Hardcore Digital Detox", (M+ Museum, Hong Kong, 2018) "Miao Ying：Chinternet Plus", First Look: New Art Online (New Museum, New York, 2016), "Holding a Kitchen Knife to Cut the Internet Cable" (Chinese Pavilion, Venice Biennale, 2015).
-She has shown her works at "Facing the collector", (Castello di Rivoli, Turin, Italy, 2020), "The Art Happens Here: Net Art's Archival Poetics" (New Museum, New York, 2019), "Vienna Biennale 2019", (Kunsthalle Vienna, Austria, 2019), "The 12th Gwangju Biennale" (Gwangjiu, South Korea, 2018), "Art Night London", (Hayward Gallery, London, 2018), "All I know is what's on the internet" (The Photographers' Gallery, London, 2018), "Shanghai Beat" (Contemporary Art Museum Kumamoto, Kumamoto, Japan, 2018), ".com/.cn" (MoMA PS1, K11 Art Foundation, 2017), "After Us" (New Museum, K11 Art Foundation, 2017)", The New Normal—Art and China in 2017" (UCCA For Contemporary Art, Beijing, 2017), "Secret Surface" (Kunst-Werke Institute for Contemporary Art, Berlin, 2016), etc. She is the winner of Porsche Young Chinese Artist of the year 2018- 2019.
+Her most recent solo exhibitions include: Pilgrimage into Walden XII, (OVR:Pioneers, Art Basel, 2021), Miao Ying: A Field Guide to Ideology, (Art Museum at the University of Toronto, 2021)", "Hardcore Digital Detox", (M+ Museum, Hong Kong, 2018) "Miao Ying：Chinternet Plus", First Look: New Art Online (New Museum, New York, 2016), "Holding a Kitchen Knife to Cut the Internet Cable" (Chinese Pavilion, Venice Biennale, 2015).
+She has shown her works at "Facing the collector", (Castello di Rivoli, Turin, Italy, 2020), "The Art Happens Here: Net Art's Archival Poetics" (New Museum, New York, 2019), "Vienna Biennale 2019", (Kunsthalle Vienna, Austria, 2019), "The 12th Gwangju Biennale" (Gwangjiu, South Korea, 2018), "Art Night London", (Hayward Gallery, London, 2018), "All I know is what's on the internet" (The Photographers' Gallery, London, 2018), "Shanghai Beat" (Contemporary Art Museum Kumamoto, Kumamoto, Japan, 2018), ".com/.cn" (MoMA PS1, K11 Art Foundation, 2017), "After Us" (New Museum, K11 Art Foundation, 2017)", The New Normal—Art and China in 2017" (UCCA For Contemporary Art, Beijing, 2017), "Secret Surface" (Kunst-Werke Institute for Contemporary Art, Berlin, 2016), etc. She is the winner of Porsche Young Chinese Artist of the year 2018–19.